Pumpkin Waffles with Cinnamon Maple Syrup

 It is important to stir the wet ingredients vigorously.
 Why?
 We want the egg to become incorporated into the rest of the ingredients to where there are no weird egg white streaks in the final waffles.

 Mix the waffle batter.
-Pour the wet ingredients into the dry ingredients.
+Pour the pumpkin mixture into the dry ingredients.
 Stir until just combined.
-Do not overmix.
+Do not overmix

 Preheat the waffle iron.
 Be sure to spray it lightly with your favorite nonstick cooking oil to prevent sticking.